-If the union fails to produce records even on the expiry of the second notice pariod, a 3rd and final notice shall be issued by the Verification Officer giving 25 days notice period.
+If the union fails to produce records even on the expiry of the second notice period, a 3rd and final notice shall be issued by the Verification Officer giving 25 days notice period.

-The Verification Officer shall endorse copies of all the notices to the state committee and the Central Trade Union Organisations to which the union is affillated.
+The Verification Officer shall endorse copies of all the notices to the state committee and the Central Trade Union Organisations to which the union is affiliated.

-- All the notice shall be sent by registered post with A.D. - 8.
-Rectification: Refore finalising the verification results, the ChC(C) will intimate all the Central Trade Union Organisations a out the provisional results being ready and requesting the organisations to collect on any of the 2 specified dates the results in quintuplicate.
-The organisations may bring to CLC(C)'s notice any errors/omissions for rectification one month from the date when the provisional results are collected.
+All the notice shall be sent by registered post with A.D.

+8. Rectification: Before finalising the verification results, the CLC(C) will intimate all the Central Trade Union Organisations about the provisional results being ready and requesting the organisations to collect on any of the 2 specified dates the results in quintuplicate.
+The organisations may bring to CLC(C)'s notice any errors/omissions for results are collected.

-- 9. Authorised representatives: In view of the difficulties being faced by the representatives of Central Trade Union Organisations in the process of verification with the Registrars of frade Unions, they shall send a list of such representatives for issuing an authorisation letter by CLC(C) to them acking the RTU's to render necessary assistance/cooperation in the instant process. - 10.
-De-registration: Registrars of Prade Unions should be instructed to send a list of unions which have been de-registered to the respective Central Trade Union Organisations half-yearsy.
-CLC(C) will take up this matter with the Sinistry of Labour. - 11.
-Records of Registrars of Trade Unions: In order to facilitate the process of verification and obviate any delays it is requested that Registrars of Trade Unions be asked to keep their records on a uniform basis, on the basis of the list of industries on which verification procedure takes place. - CLC (C) shall be taking up with the Ministry of Labour to address all respective State/Union Territory/Covernments in this regard. - 12.
-Membership of unions in concerns which are locked out, closed units or whire a prolonged strike may be taking place: - In all cases where lockouts, closures or strikes have been continuing for a period of upto 3 years affecting the keeping of records in the year of recounting, the annual returns submitted to the Registrars of frade Unions of the previous calendar year should be accepted as a basis for the purpose of verification.
+- 9. Authorised representatives: In view of the difficulties being faced by the representatives of Central with the Registrars of Trade Unions, they shall send a list of such representatives for issuing an authorisation letter by CLC(C) to them asking the RTU's to render necessary assistance/cooperation in the instant process. - 10.
+De-registration: Registrars of Trade Unions should be instructed to send a list of unions which have been de-registered to the respective Central Trade Union Organisations half-yearly.
+CLC(C) will take up this matter with the Ministry of Labour. - 11.
+Records of Registrars of Trade Unions: In order to facilitate the process of verification and obviate any delays it is requested that Registrars of Trade Unions be asked to keep their records on a uniform basis, on the basis of the list of industries on which verification procedure takes place. - CLC (C) shall be taking up with the Ministry of Labour to address all respective State/Union Territory/Governments in this regard.

+12. Membership of unions in concerns which are locked out, closed units or where a prolonged strike may be taking place:

+In all cases where lockouts, closures or strikes have been continuing for a period of upto 3 years affecting the keeping of records in the year of recounting, the annual returns submitted to the Registrars of Trade Unions of the previous calendar year should be accepted as a basis for the purpose of verification.
 No spot verification can take place in all such cases and the process should be confined to physical verification only.
-In special circumstances exemption may be granted from spot verification by a joint committee of all Central Trade Union Organisations participating in the verification process. - 13.
-Stamp System: The authorised representative of CLC(C) will hold discussions with the representatives of the NFITU and the decision taken in these discussions regarding acceptance of the system shall be agreeable to all the Central Trade Union Organisations for the current verification. - 14.
-Date of reckening: The date of reckening for the verification has been accepted as 31 December, 1986. - 15.
-Procedure of verification in the case of agricultural workers/rural workers' Union and related matters;
+In special circumstances exemption may be granted from spot verification by a joint committee of all Central Trade Union Organisations participating in the verification process.

+- of CLC(C) will hold discussions with the representative of the NFITU and the decision taken in these discussions regarding acceptance of the system shall be agreeable to all the Central Trade Union Organisations for the current verification. - 14.
+Date of reckoning: The date of reckoning for the verification has been accepted as 31 December, 1986. - 15. procedure of verification in the case of agricultural workers/rural workers' Union and related matters:

-Taking into consideration the views communicated by the Central Trade union Organisations, the Coverement shall take appropriate decision in this regard.
+Taking into consideration the views communicated by the Central Trade Union Organisations, the Government shall take appropriate decision in this regard.

-16. Miscellaneous: A Standing Committee of all Central Trade Union Organisations may be set up to advise on masters concerning verification which are not covered by the above agreement.
+16. Miscellaneous: A Standing Committee of all Central Trade Union Organisations may be set up to advise on matters concerning verification which are not covered by the above agreement.